ChilloutCharles/BrainFlowsIntoVRChat/README.md

   2. Press and hold the power button until it turns on.
 Keep pressing until the light changes.
   3. Reconnect.

+- I've set up everything and made a new avatar, but its still not reacting
+  - Reason: VRChat stores cached OSC parameters for your avatar that aren't updated when the avatar is updated with new parameters
+  - Solution: Go to C:\Users<user name>\AppData\LocalLow\VRChat\VRChat and delete all folders under it, then reload avatar

 ## License
 [MIT](http://opensource.org/licenses/MIT).